elango5292/devops-with-kubernetes-submissions/3.2_back_to_ingress/README.md

 | :--- | :--- |
 | **Log Output (Main App)** | `elango5292/src-1-log-output:v2` |
 | **Ping-pong (Counter)** | `elango5292/src-2-pingpong:v3` |

+**Note:** To satisfy the Ingress requirement of a successful response from the `/` path, a new route has been added to the `main.py` of the "Ping-pong" application.

 ```bash
 kubectl apply -f ./3.2_back_to_ingress/manifest/